Standard Practices for Handling, Storing, and Preparing Soft Intact Marine Soil

 and samples subject to quarantine regulations.

 1.3 The values stated in SI units are to be regarded as standard.
-The values given in parentheses are mathematical conversions
+The values given in parentheses after SI units are provided for

 1.4 These practices offer a set of instructions for performing one or more specific operations.
 This document cannot replace